With Iran on his mind, Trump to speak before U.N. General Assembly

 The top item for Trump in the morning address is Iran.

-Tehran has been widely blamed for the attacks in Saudi Arabia 10 days ago.
-Over the past week, Trump has tightened economic sanctions on Iran and ordered more U.S. troops to Saudi Arabia and the United Arab Emirates in a show of support for key allies in the tense region.
+Tehran has been widely blamed for the attacks in Saudi Arabia 10 days ago but it denies involvement.
+Over the past week, Trump has tightened economic sanctions on Iran and ordered more U.S. troops to Saudi Arabia and the United Arab Emirates in a show of support for those U.S. allies in the tense region.

 He has shown restraint on the use of military force against Iran over the Saudi attacks, resisting pressure from conservative hawks who believe Iran must be punished.